MaxiARG/ArtInstituteOfChicago/README.md

 4) The user should be able to save some favorite artworks, and should be able to explore them even after the application is completely closed and reopened

-5) You should use animated transitions and any other cool feature you consider will show up how experienced you are in mobile development

-6) Additional bonus if you implement some kind of push notifications.
+5) Implement some kind of push notifications.

 # Extras